gloriatheanalyst/GloriaCodes-dataanalyst/README.md

-- 👋 Hi, I’m @GloriaCodes-datanalyst
+- 👋 Hi, I’m @GloriaCodes-dataanalyst
 - 👀 I’m interested in data analysis, coding, and exploring the intersection of technology and problem-solving.
 - 🌱 I’m currently learning basics in data analytics and improving my coding skills in Python and SQL.
 - 💞️ I’m looking to collaborate on data analysis projects.